automate-website/waml/SCHEMA.md

 	properties:
 		title:
 			type: string
-			description: Unique scenario name that is used to reference a certain scenario. description;
+			description: Unique name that is used to reference a certain scenario. description;
 			type: string
 			description: Short summary of the overall scenario purpose.